jmcfarlane/chula/docs/session.rst

 A current limitation of the session store is that it does not use connection pooling.
 This can optionally be added by fronting your PostgreSQL server with pgpool_.
-When CouchDB is used as the backend, connection pooling isn't relevent as it uses HTTP.
+When CouchDB is used as the backend, connection pooling isn't relevant as it uses HTTP.

 Native storage
 ++++++++++++++